xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 #### Host-Check for xr-compose

 `xr-compose` script in xrd-tools utilizes docker-compose that the host-check script will check for.
-Use `xr-compose` with the `-e` option with the `host-check` script:
+Use `xr-compose` as the `-e` option with the `host-check` script:

 ```